Entering Class Profile

 From the Sports World: NCAA varsity athletes in baseball, rowing, soccer, track, golf, volleyball, fencing, swimming

-From the Art World: Aspiring thespians, artists, photographers, musicians, dancers and choreographers (Indian classical, hip hop, tap, traditioinal Vietnamese), a salsa dance instructor, and a classically trained soprano
+From the Art World: Aspiring thespians, artists, photographers, musicians, dancers and choreographers (Indian classical, hip hop, tap, traditional Vietnamese), a salsa dance instructor, and a classically trained soprano